return42/sphkerneldoc/linux_src_doc/include/media/rc-core_h.rst

     set the scancode filter

 s_wakeup_filter
-    set the wakeup scancode filter
+    set the wakeup scancode filter.
+If the mask is zero then wakeup should be disabled. wakeup_protocol will be set to a valid protocol if mask is nonzero.

 s_timeout
     set hardware timeout in ns